Skip to main content

 • Good verbal and written communication skills with proven organizational and documentation skills;

-• Able to work well in a team environment with the ability to handle stressful situations in a non-confrontational, problem solving manner is required.
+• The ability to work well in a team environment and handle stressful situations in a non-confrontational, problem-solving manner.

-Qualifications/Experience: A diploma/degree in Child Youth Care, Social Work (if education is in Social Work, must be registered Social Worker with the Alberta College of Social Workers) education or related field not required but an asset.
+Qualifications/Experience: Must have a diploma/degree in Child Youth Care, Social Work (if education is in Social Work, must be registered Social Worker with the Alberta College of Social Workers) education or related field.
 Previous experience working with children, youth and families would be a definite asset.

-Other requirements: A current, clear Police Information Check and Intervention Record Check, both within the last six months.
-Valid AB driver’s license and current driver's abstract (no more than 8 demerits).
+Other requirements: A current, clear Police Information Check (vulnerable sector included) and Child Intervention Record Check, both dated within the last 6 months.
+A valid AB driver’s licence (minimum class 5) and current driver's abstract (no more than 8 demerits).
 Must be willing to work shifts, sometimes alone and weekends.

-Our values areintegrity, innovation, collaboration, empowerment, customer service, andaccountability.
-If you meet the entrance criteria, hold similar values and are looking to join a dynamic team that works hard to empower and support children, youth and families, please clearly indicate which position you are applying for and submit your Resume and Cover Letter to Human Resources at opportunities@mpowrsupports.org.
+Our values are integrity, respect, excellence, humility and relationships.
+If you meet the entrance criteria, hold similar values and are looking to join a dynamic team that works hard to empower and support children, youth and families, please submit your Resume and Cover Letter to Human Resources at opportunities@upcs.org.

 We thank all applicants for their interest; however, only those applicants under consideration will be contacted.